 At the suggestion of the Secretary of Transportation, in 2016, the Authority partnered with MassDOT, the MBTA, and Keolis to pilot a maintenance program at the Framingham Commuter Rail Station, which included oversight of the parking facilities, as well as developing additional parking spaces and providing maintenance.
 The MWRTA installed a 1930 vintage caboose at the FCRS to be used as office space for administration and security.
-In FY2018, the MWRTA completed the rebuilding of the stairs at the station, which were deteriorating and unsafe, as well as upgraded and maintained the elevators, creating a functioning, safe, and enhanced facility.
-In FY2019, the MWRTA built an additional 290 space parking lot in the Northside of the station, coupled with cameras, lighting, and informational signage.
-The Administrator is continuing negotiations with the City of Framingham for the potential takeover of the defunct Pearl Street municipal garage as well as the leased "southside" parking lot.
-The long range plan would be to increase activity in the Intermodal area with the addition of more intercity buses.
+In FY18, the MWRTA completed the rebuilding of the stairs at the station, which were deteriorating and unsafe, as well as upgraded and maintained the elevators, creating a functioning, safe, and enhanced facility.
+In FY19, the MWRTA completed the buildout of an additional 3000 space parking lot in the Northside of the station, coupled with cameras, lighting, and informational signage.
+Negotiations with the City of Framingham for the potential takeover of the defunct Pearl Street municipal garage as well as the leased "Southside" parking lot have stalled given a change in Administration.
+The long-range plan would be to increase activity in the Intermodal area with the addition of more Intercity buses which hinges on covered parking.
 MWRTA also created an intermodal connection between the FCRS and the Blandin Facility by developing along with the City, a "rail with trail" element of the northern most section of the Framingham Secondary line, as well as upgrading the pedestrian access to the Commuter Rail area.
 The pedestrian access was named "Nau Way" and is continuously maintained with landscaping, trash removal, and safety enhancements by the MWRTA.
-The Authority hopes to continue the access from Blandin to Leland Street, opening up the environmental justice opportunities for the southside neighborhood.
+The Authority hopes to continue the access from Blandin to Leland Street, opening up the environmental justice opportunities for the Southside neighborhood.

-The Authority focused a great deal on shuttles in FY2019, through revising them to become more efficient and providing additional marketing and outreach.
+The Authority focused a great deal on shuttles in FY19, through revising them to become more efficient and providing additional marketing and outreach.
 Currently, MWRTA provides a Boston Hospital Shuttle to the Veteran's Administration in Jamaica Plain and West Roxbury, as well as the major hospitals in the Longwood Area, along with three commuter shuttles that run during peak commute hours.
 "First and Last Mile" shuttle service is a large area of concentration for the MWRTA, as it works to coordinate with the MBTA's commuter rail service and its operator, Keolis.
 MWRTA has also built a shuttle that runs between the MassBay College Campuses, and one that runs from the MassBay Wellesley Campus to the Riverside Green Line Station, transporting hundreds of students a week.
-All of the above have been curtailed as a result of COVID-19.
+All of the above have been curtailed as a result of Covid-19.
+Because of the driver shortage as well as rider demand, the shuttle service is making a slower than anticipated recovery.

-Because the Authority was successful in winning a Discretionary Grant with FY2019 funds, it has developed an application (App) which allows its customers to connect with shuttles even though the Commuter Rail trains are not on time.
-The APP has been launched and will be the lynchpin of a new microtransit project as this Authority moves forward.
+Because the Authority was successful in winning a Discretionary Grant with FY19 funds, it has developed an application (App) which allows its customers to connect with shuttles even though the Commuter Rail trains are not on time.
+The APP has been launched and it has become the lynchpin of the new micro-transit project (Catch Connect) as this Authority moves forward and adapts to the changing face of public transportation.
+Given that micro-transit has many definitions at this juncture in its development, our philosophy is that it be a short trip feeder to our existing fixed route, shuttle, or commuter rail system as well as an option for short trips where none of these options exist.